wishonia/wishonia/public/globalSolutions/1-percent-treaty/logical-proof.md

 ---
-title: 'Logical Proof: The Case for the Global 1% Treaty'
+name: 'Logical Proof: The Case for the Global 1% Treaty'
 description: >-
   Exploring the logical reasoning behind reallocating 1% of military spending to medical research through international cooperation and decentralized funding.